As seen in:

 - Resume Objective Examples

-Should You Put LinkedIn on a Resume?
+Should You Put Your LinkedIn URL on a Resume?

-A recent study says that up to 40% of employers may not consider interviewing you at all if they can’t find your LinkedIn profile.
+Yes, in today's hiring, including a link to your LinkedIn profile is mandatory in the contact information section of your resume.
+Up to 40% of employers may not consider interviewing you at all if they can’t find your LinkedIn profile.

 So, don’t give them a reason not to want to meet you.